After you apply

 Defer: We have not yet made a final decision.
 Following the application deadline, deferred applications will be reviewed a second time, giving particular consideration to academic performance, competitiveness of the applicant pool and available space.

-Options for Ohio Residents: While you are not admissible to the Columbus campus, you have a great alternative: to begin your Ohio State
+Options for Ohio Residents: While you are not admitted to the Columbus campus, you have a great alternative: to begin your Ohio State

-degree at one of Ohio State’s regional campuses.
-Or you may apply
+degree at one of Ohio State’s regional campuses (if you didn't choose an alternate campus when you applied, you'll be automatically admitted to one).
+Or, you may apply

 again later as a transfer student.